 Luxury fashion brands are being asked to embrace a responsible business behaviour and pursue sustainable development at the same time.

 Recent customer studies showed that shoppers are shying away from buying cheap items towards investing wisely in quality products that will stand the test of time.

 These fashion enthusiasts are picking up handmade items that come from safe production processes that are built to last.

 It's the 85% of global luxury sales being driven by Millennial and Gen-Z shoppers that forced brands to make a shift, in order to be aligned with their values becoming more and more important.

 In the words of Jodie Oakes, luxury fashion journalist, "high-end brands that want to retain their status in the luxury market need to evolve", which means listening to the customer's need to support brands that resonate with their values.

-PORTAIT "Nikolai" Eyeglasses, entirely handmade in Italy through sustainable processes
+PORTAIT "Charlotte" Sunglasses, entirely handmade in Italy through sustainable processes

 Where to go from here?

 The road to perfection is still long but the speed at which change is happening is encouraging!
 Luxury brands are now very well aware of the strong relationship between sustainability and product quality.